Kimvangrondelle/sc_glioma_atlas/README.md

 ## Data used
 The data that was used to conduct this research was coming from 5 different studies and was available in a 10X format: counts per gene per cell.
-- Couturier--EGAS00001004422 (4 samples): Couturier, C., Ayyadhury, S., & Le, e. a., PU.
+- Couturier--EGAS00001004422 (4 samples) (Couturier, C., Ayyadhury, S., & Le, e. a., PU.
 (2020).
 Single-cell rna-seq reveals that glioblstoma recapitulates a normal neurodevelopmental hierarchy.
-Nature communications.
+Nature communications..
-- Yuan--GSE103224 (4 samples): Yuan, J., Levitin, H., & Frattini, V. e. a.
+- Yuan--GSE103224 (4 samples) (Yuan, J., Levitin, H., & Frattini, V. e. a.
 (2018).
 Single-cell transcriptome analysis of lineage diversity in high-grade glioma.
-Genome Med.
+Genome Med.).
-- Diaz--GSE138794 (9 samples): Wang, L., Babikir, H., Müller, S., Yagnik, G., Shamardani, K., Catalan, F., Kohanbash, G., Alvarado, B., Di Lullo, E., Kriegstein, A., Shah, S., Wadhwa, H., Chang, S., Phillips, J., Aghi, M., & Diaz, A. (2019).
+- Diaz--GSE138794 (9 samples) (Wang, L., Babikir, H., Müller, S., Yagnik, G., Shamardani, K., Catalan, F., Kohanbash, G., Alvarado, B., Di Lullo, E., Kriegstein, A., Shah, S., Wadhwa, H., Chang, S., Phillips, J., Aghi, M., & Diaz, A. (2019).
 The phenotypes of proliferating glioblastoma cells reside on a single axis of variation.
-Cancer Discov..
+Cancer Discov.).
-- 2 samples were used from; Hoogstrate, Y., Draaisma, K., & Ghisai, S. e. a.
+- 2 samples were used from (Hoogstrate, Y., Draaisma, K., & Ghisai, S. e. a.
 (2023).
 Transcriptome analysis reveals tumor microenvironment changes in glioblastoma.
-Cancer Cell.
+Cancer Cell.).
-- a single sample was used from: Ghisai, S., van Hijfte, L., & Vallentgoed, W. e. a.
+- a single sample was used from (Ghisai, S., van Hijfte, L., & Vallentgoed, W. e. a.
 (2024).
 Epigenetic landscape reorganisation and reactivation of embryonic development genes are associated with malignancy in idh-mutant astrocytoma.
-Acta Neuropathologica..
+Acta Neuropathologica.).
 This last sample, "Hijfte-3pr", consists of 6 samples integrated into one object.

 ## Workflow
 ![workflow](https://github.com/user-attachments/assets/fc8f8a05-35c9-41b9-9544-bdd202368317)